ghik/kubernetes-the-harder-way/docs/02_Preparing_Environment_for_a_VM_Cluster.md

 1. Just like `vmsetup.sh`, `vmsshsetup.sh` takes VM ID as an argument.
 2. The script waits until the VM is able to accept SSH connections.
-   This is useful if you want to run this script immediately before of after launching the VM.
+   This is useful when running `vmsshsetup.sh` immediately after launching the VM.
-3. The script removes entries from any previous runs of this VM from the `known_hosts` file.
+3. The script removes stale entries for this VM from the `known_hosts` file.
 4. Using `ssh-keyscan`, the script grabs VM's SSH keys and makes them trusted by adding them to the `known_hosts` file
 5. Even though the VM is already listening on SSH port, unprivileged SSH connections may be rejected until the VM boot process is finished.
-We run a probing SSH connection in a loop to make sure the VM is truly ready.
+We run a probing SSH connection in a loop to make sure that the VM is _actually_ ready.

-Don't forget to give the script executable permissions and run it with `./vmsshsetup 0` (make sure the VM is running).
+Don't forget to give the script executable permissions and run it for the `gateway` VM with `./vmsshsetup 0` (make sure the VM is running).

 Et voilà!
 You can now SSH into your VM without any trouble.

 ## Installing APT packages

-Throughout this guide, we will need to install several APT packages on the VMs (although not for the Kubernetes itself).
+Throughout this guide, we will need to install a few APT packages on the VMs (although not for the Kubernetes itself).
 We would like these packages to be installed automatically upon VM's first boot so that we don't have to do it manually after each VM reset.